-Canadian Pilot Outlook
+New Canadian Pilot Outlook

-The aviation industry has taken a beating but there is still continued growth expected over the next decade and beyond.
-And as your training progresses the products we provide will be an invaluable asset in assisting you in passing your aviation exams.
+There is no better time to become a pilot and as your training progresses the products we provide will be an invaluable asset in assisting you in passing your aviation exams.

 SPP (Student Pilot Permit) – PSTAR & Radio Exams